Stocks post worst month in three years in May

-LONDON Top share index suffered its worst month in more than three years in May after data suggesting the U.S. is struggling triggered a late sell-off on Thursday, and may be vulnerable to further declines as worries about the euro zone persist.
+LONDON The FTSE 100 suffered its worst month in more than three years in May after data suggesting the U.S. is struggling triggered a late sell-off on Thursday, and may be vulnerable to further declines as worries about the euro zone persist.

 The FTSE 100 index .FTSE gave up most of the strong gains it had recorded earlier in the day in late trading as a raft of U.S. numbers raised concerns the pace of economic recovery in the world's largest economy was faltering.

+The index was negative going into the closing auction, but ended 23.58 points, or 0.5 percent, higher at 5,320.86 points, boosted by an after-hours recalculation of the index.

+Index provider FTSE said on Friday that the recalculation occurred because of problems with data from a third party vendor.

-The index was negative just before the close, but managed to end 9.67 points, or 0.18 percent, higher at 5,306.95 points.
-It finished the month 7.5 percent weaker, a third straight month of losses and the worst performance since February 2009.
+The blue chip index finished the month 7.5 percent weaker, a third straight month of losses and the worst performance since February 2009.

 "U.S. figures indicate that the ISM numbers tomorrow will be quite poor and the nonfarm payroll data is going to be weak, indicating in many ways that the second-quarter U.S. growth rate will be very lacklustre," said Gerard Lane, equity strategist at Shore Capital.